ZijieZhaoMMHW/m_mhw1.0/README.md

 Hobday, A.J. et al. (2016).
 A hierarchical approach to defining marine heatwaves, Progress in Oceanography, 141, pp. 227-238.

-Schlegel, R. W., Oliver, E. C. J., Wernberg, T. W., Smit, A. J. (2017a).
+Schlegel, R. W., Oliver, E. C. J., Wernberg, T. W., Smit, A. J., 2017.
 Nearshore and offshore co-occurrences of marine heatwaves and cold-spells.
 Progress in Oceanography, 151, pp. 189-205.

-W Schlegel, R. and J Smit, A., 2018. heatwaveR: A central algorithm for the detection of heatwaves and cold-spells.
+Schlegel, R. W. and Smit, A. J, 2018. heatwaveR: A central algorithm for the detection of heatwaves and cold-spells.
 The Journal of Open Source Software, 3, p.821.

 Oliver, E.C., Lago, V., Hobday, A.J., Holbrook, N.J., Ling, S.D. and Mundy, C.N., 2018.
 Marine heatwaves off eastern Tasmania: Trends, interannual variability, and predictability.
 Progress in Oceanography, 161, pp.116-130.